jonny9066/OOP_Ex3v1.1/README.md

 This is the 4-th assignment in the OOP course.
 It features automated robots that collect fruit for a high score.
 It is now possible to log in to a database and upload the results to a server.
 GUI now displays the scores and info about the game.
+It may look similar to the previous release, however, much of the code has been rewritten.